CaduDev/agenda_frontend/README.md

-# Backend em node do sistema de contatos: AGENDA
+# Frontend in react.js of the contacts system: AGENDA

 ### Steps to run the application